For further articles on these topics:

 I would like to take a moment to stand up in defense of holiday villains.
 You know who I mean: They’re the green, wrinkly, sneaky looking creatures who you’ve seen on your television as of late.
 They’re giant snow monsters; heat misers; wet bandits; greedy old men with catchphrases like “bah humbug”, and green grouches who live in the mountains.

 This year, though, I’ve watched these “villains” with an open mind and I’m starting to see them in a different light.
 True their behavior is questionable, but are they inherently wicked?

-I ask you, are there not understandable reasons why someone might want to shut out the holidays, skip parties, and turn off the music?
+I ask you this: Are there not understandable reasons why someone might want to shut out the holidays, skip parties, and turn off the music?
 Why must we assume a creature is terrible simply because they don’t want to join in the reindeer games?

 I will stand up and be counted as someone who’s had her fair share of unenthusiastic holidays.
-I know what it’s like to wake up one day and realize something which previously brought me great joy has suddenly become grating and agitating.
+I know what it’s like to wake up one day and realize something that previously brought me great joy has suddenly become grating and agitating.
 Sometimes it is the very memory of the aforementioned joy that makes the absence of such delight feel so devastating.

 The loss of holiday joy is especially demoralizing because everyone around you feels it and wants you to know about it.
 The timeframe for their holiday happiness is only about 5 weeks long, so they go all out and live it.
 I have always been able to understand this desire, even in my most apathetic state, but insistent enthusiasm is especially intimidating for those who can’t find a way to get into the spirit.

 What people sometimes fail to realize is that things like grief, depression, and anxiety are not choices; they are all-consuming states of being.
 They are the wicked, selfish, stealers of joy and happiness, and those who experience them wake up and wage war on them every day—holiday or no holiday.